Vampire's Love

-"Vampire's Love" is the tenth single by Vamps, also the third and last single from album Bloodsuckers released on October 8, 2014.
+"Vampire's Love" is the tenth single by Japanese rock band Vamps, released on October 8, 2014 as the third single from their album Bloodsuckers.
 The single reached number 3 on the Oricon chart.

-On October 31, 2014, “Vampire's Love” was used for the Japanese version of the blockbuster action film “Dracula ZERO” (also known as “Dracula Untold”)!
+"Vampire's Love" was used for the Japanese release of the American action horror film Dracula Zero.

-In the Japanese release of the album Bloodsuckers, the Japanese version of this song is included meanwhile the single version is included on the international edition of the album released in 2015.

-Format
+Recording and release

+Vamps were already working on "Vampire's Love" when they received the offer to provide music for the Japanese release of the American action horror film Dracula Zero.
+According to Rockin'On Japan, the distributor of the vampire-themed film was eager to have Vamps, whose name was derived from Hyde's love of vampires, provide a song.
+The song is about the sad fate that only vampires experience.

 The single was released in 3 different versions: Limited Edition A (CD+DVD), Limited Edition B (CD+Story Book), and Regular Edition.
-Limited Edition A come with a DVD containing the PV produced by Nikai Ken and its making video, while Limited Edition B enclose a story book that is linked closely to the PV.
+Limited Edition A come with a DVD containing the PV produced by Ken Nikai and its making video, while Limited Edition B enclose a story book that is linked closely to the PV.
+While the domestic version of Bloodsuckers includes the Japanese version of the song, the international edition of the album released in 2015 includes the English version.

 Music video

 Music video for "Vampire's Love" was directed by Ken Nikai and was filmed at London in March 2014.

-In the music video, HYDE and K.A.Z act as the vampires.
-HYDE is the main character which is a vampire who falls in love with a girl who resemble his past girlfriend who died long time ago.
-Meanwhile, K.A.Z is HYDE's friend who is also a vampire.
-3 supported members of Vamps, Ju-ken, Arimatsu & Jin also appear in the music video.
-Ju-ken plays a role as a victim of HYDE's bloodsucking.
-Meanwhile, both Arimatsu & Jin play the role of the citizen that appear during HYDE's girl nearly get hit by a car.
+In the music video, Hyde and K.A.Z act as the vampires.
+Hyde is the main character, a vampire that falls in love with a girl who resemble his past girlfriend who died long time ago.
+Meanwhile, K.A.Z is Hyde's friend who is also a vampire.
+The three support members of Vamps, Ju-ken, Arimatsu and Jin, also appear in the music video.
+Ju-ken plays a role as a victim of Hyde's bloodsucking.
+Meanwhile, both Arimatsu and Jin play the role of citizens that appear when Hyde's girl nearly gets hit by a car.